jcmdln/ansible-collection-openbsd/README.md

 #### pip
-Pip should work exactly as you would expect, and the following example does not need to be performed literally.
+Pip should work exactly as you would expect, and the following example does not need to be performed literally:

 ```sh
 $ git clone --branch master https://github.com/jcmdln/openbsd-run